 The constant increase in the growth of the cloud market creates new challenges for cloud service providers.
 One such challenge is the need to avoid possible service level agreement (SLA) violations and their consequences through good SLA management.
 Researchers have proposed various frameworks and have made significant advances in managing SLAs from the perspective of both cloud users and providers.
 However, none of these approaches guides the service provider on the necessary steps to take for SLA violation abatement; that is, the prediction of possible SLA violations, the process to follow when the system identifies the threat of SLA violation, and the recommended action to take to avoid SLA violation.
 In this paper, we approach this process of SLA violation detection and abatement from a risk management perspective.
 We propose a Risk Management-based Framework for SLA violation abatement (RMF-SLA) following the formation of an SLA which comprises SLA monitoring, violation prediction and decision recommendation.
 Through experiments, we validate and demonstrate the suitability of the proposed framework for assisting cloud providers to minimize possible service violations and penalties.

-Hussain, W, Hussain, F, Hussain, O, Damiani, E & Chang, E 2017, 'Formulating and managing viable SLAs in Cloud Computing from a small to medium service provider's viewpoint: A state-of-the-art review', Information Systems, vol. 71, pp. 240-259.View/Download from: UTS OPUS or Publisher's site
+Hussain, W, Hussain, F, Hussain, O, Damiani, E & Chang, E 2017, 'Formulating and managing viable SLAs in Cloud Computing from a small to medium service provider's viewpoint: A state-of-the-art review', Information Systems, vol. 71, pp. 240-259.View/Download from: Publisher's site

 In today's competitive world, service providers need to be customer-focused and proactive in their marketing strategies to create consumer awareness of their services.
 Cloud computing provides an open and ubiquitous computing feature in which a large random number of consumers can interact with providers and request services.
 In such an environment, there is a need for intelligent and efficient methods that increase confidence in the successful achievement of business requirements.
 One such method is the Service Level Agreement (SLA), which is comprised of service objectives, business terms, service relations, obligations and the possible action to be taken in the case of SLA violation.
 Most of the emphasis in the literature has, until now, been on the formation of meaningful SLAs by service consumers, through which their requirements will be met.
 However, in an increasingly competitive market based on the cloud environment, service providers too need a framework that will form a viable SLA, predict possible SLA violations before they occur, and generate early warning alarms that flag a potential lack of resources.
 This is because when a provider and a consumer commit to an SLA, the service provider is bound to reserve the agreed amount of resources for the entire period of that agreement – whether the consumer uses them or not.
 It is therefore very important for cloud providers to accurately predict the likely resource usage for a particular consumer and to formulate an appropriate SLA before finalizing an agreement.
 This problem is more important for a small to medium cloud service provider which has limited resources that must be utilized in the best possible way to generate maximum revenue.
 A viable SLA in cloud computing is one that intelligently helps the service provider to determine the amount of resources to offer to a requesting consumer, and there are number of studies on SLA management in the literature.
 The aim of this paper is two-fold.
 First, it pr...

-Hussain, W, Hussain, OK, Hussain, FK & Khan MQ 2017, 'Usability Evaluation of English, Local and Plain Languages to Enhance On-Screen Text Readability: A Use Case of Pakistan', Global Journal of Flexible Systems Management, vol. 18, no. 1, pp. 33-49.View/Download from: UTS OPUS or Publisher's site
+Hussain, W, Hussain, OK, Hussain, FK & Khan MQ 2017, 'Usability Evaluation of English, Local and Plain Languages to Enhance On-Screen Text Readability: A Use Case of Pakistan', Global Journal of Flexible Systems Management, vol. 18, no. 1, pp. 33-49.View/Download from: Publisher's site

 In today's digital world, information can very easily be accessed and digitally processed anywhere.
 Devices which are capable of processing digital data range from desktop computers to laptops, mobile phones, tablets, and personal digital assistants.
 For effective communication, text on a Web site should catch a reader's attention and should be easy to both read and understand.
 Different constraints are associated with on-screen text readability and legibility, such as font size, color, and style, as well as foreground and background color contrast, line spacing, text congestion, vocabulary and grammar, but text recognition and comprehension are two of the major problems.
 In this study, we address the issue of how to enhance text readability for non-native English speakers who have a basic understanding of English language and speak local languages which are not formally taught in academia.
 We select a use case in Pakistan, a country in which English and Urdu are the official languages, and a number of local languages are spoken in different parts of the country.
 Due to the wide variety of local languages, no Web site can support the many local language scripts or alphabets and display them on digital devices.
 When users with only a basic knowledge of English—particularly low-literate users from a local language background—try to read an English text, it is highly challenging for them to understand the meaning of words.
 In this study, we propose a plain language scheme in which a text is converted into a roman text.
 A roman text is formed by using the English alphabet and combining letters in such a way that when it is read, it sounds like a local language.
 To evaluate the applicability of our approach, we conducted a survey of users from different educational backgrounds, using a text written in English, local and plain language from users who speak particular local language.
 For each survey, we took three to four paragraphs in English on general interest topics...